densham-technology/craft-back-in-stock/README.md

-# craft-back-in-stock plugin for Craft CMS 3.x
+# Back in Stock plugin for Craft CMS 3.x

 Plugin giving customers the ability to add their email to a list which will allow them to be notified when a product that is out of stock is restocked.